Dawn: Portrait of a Teenage Runaway: Plot

 Dawn Wetherby is a 15-year-old girl living in a small community, with her alcoholic mother and two younger brothers.
 After a humiliating incident involving her mother berating her at a school dance, she decides to run away to Hollywood.
 She arrives with little money and is unable to find employment due to her young age.
 She is cheated out of a dollar at a diner and then mugged.
 She befriends a streetwise young prostitute named Frankie Lee, who helps her retrieve her money from the mugger.

-Dawn develops a cough and goes to a clinic, where a young man named Alexander notices her and introduces himself.
+Dawn develops a cough and goes to a clinic, where a young man named Alexander Duncan notices her and introduces himself.
 He invites her to stay at his apartment with no expectations of payment.
 Dawn follows Alexander out one night and discovers he is a male prostitute; despite her discovery, she does not mention it.
 Dawn's naivety leads her to be an easy target for everyone on the street.
 Her first attempt at prostitution winds up with the client feeling guilty and taking pity on her; he tells her to keep the $20 he gave her and to go back home.
 Dawn resumes contact with her mother who tells Dawn that she is attending Alcoholics Anonymous meetings, but Dawn refuses to go home.

 Feeling panicked when Alex leaves for a few days, Dawn seeks out Frankie Lee and asks to become a prostitute for her pimp, Swan.
 Swan gains control of Dawn through fear and she begins working for him immediately.
 Her first customer beats her and refuses to pay the fee, resulting in her phoning Alex.
 Alex goes to Dawn's motel room where she asks for money to give to Swan.
 Alex gives her $30, but they end up in an argument over Alex's hypocrisy since he is a male prostitute himself.

 Eventually Alex and Dawn reconcile and develop romantic feelings, culminating in a romantic relationship.
 Alex is a talented artist and has been painting a mural on a wall of his apartment of Alexander the Great; because of this, Dawn wants to buy him an expensive book.
 She cannot afford the book, and attempts to shoplift it.
 She is arrested and Swan bails her out.
 She discovers that Frankie Lee has been killed by a customer.
 Swan tells Dawn the death is her fault because he had to bail her out rather than protecting Frankie Lee.